Jesus takes the Passover meal and invests new meaning in the wine and the bread. The wine symbolises his blood and the bread his body.

 ‘After taking the cup, he gave thanks and said, “Take this and divide it among you, for I tell you I will not drink again from the fruit of the vine until the kingdom of God comes.”’Luke 22:17-18, NIV

-We looked at this before and I'll quickly mention again the fact that, for example in Matthew 8: 11, Jesus predicted of the Gentiles,
+We looked at this before and I will quickly mention again the fact that, for example in Matthew 8: 11, Jesus predicted of the Gentiles,

 ‘“I say to you that many will come from the east and the west, and will take their places at the feast with Abraham, Isaac and Jacob in the kingdom of heaven.”’Matthew 8:11, NIV